-According to About.com, the fear of thunderstorms, also called Astraphobia, is a common thing in children and can be seen as a normal development for children as they begin to understand the world.
+According to Very Well, the fear of thunderstorms, also called astraphobia, is a common thing in children and can be seen as a normal development for children as they begin to understand the world.
 It can persist and develop into a true phobia and when that happens, it’s not fun to see as a parent.

 My son Speed has this anxiety and fear and it happens with large wind and thunderstorms.
 He has always been a little leery of the unknown and unpredictable weather, but his fears and anxiety seems to grow each year.
 We have been doing what we can to help minimize the fear of storms for him and already I am seeing some improvements.

 Here are 8 tips to help calm your child’s fear of the thunderstorm and all measure we’ve been doing to help the fear and anxiety my kids have this time of year: